Tommy Robison

-Tommy Robison is a former player in the National Football League.
+Tommy Levell Robison Jr. is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.

 Biography

-Robison was born Tommy Levell Robison, Jr. on November 17, 1961 in Merkel, Texas.
+Tommy Levell Robison Jr. was born on November 17, 1961, in Merkel, Texas.

-Career
+Professional career

-Robison was drafted by the Cleveland Browns from the Houston Gamblers in the second round of the 1984 NFL Supplemental Draft of USFL and CFL players.
+Robison was selected by the Cleveland Browns from the Houston Gamblers in the second round of the 1984 NFL Supplemental Draft of USFL and CFL players.
 He would go on to play for the Green Bay Packers during the 1987 NFL season and the Atlanta Falcons during the 1989 NFL season.

 He played at the collegiate level at Texas A&M University.